-Larger scale status and trend and action effectiveness monitoring will be conducted as part of the SRHE Project.
+Status and trend, and action effectiveness monitoring will be conducted as part of the SRHE Project.
 The SRHE Project evaluates affects of habitat management on the ecosystem through detailed monitoring and evaluation of project enhancement efforts.
 The SRHE Project takes into account the ecological habitat-forming processes prior to project implementation, as called for in the Fish and Wildlife Program.